0100Dev/WHMCS-Mollie-Payments/README.md

 # WHMCS Mollie Payments gateway
 Unofficial Mollie Payments gateway for WHMCS.
-This free plugin does NOT support Mollie Recurring, only Molie Payments.
+This free gateway does NOT support Mollie Recurring, only Molie Payments.
 For Mollie Recurring we have a [paid](https://0100dev.nl/modules/whmcs#WHMCS%20Mollie%20Recurring) gateway.
-These plugins are not dependent on each other and can operate side by side, but also without each other.
+These gateways are not dependent on each other and can operate side by side, but also without each other.

 Compatible with **alle** WHMCS versions that are supported by WHMCS.